jaimelias/xy-scale/README.md

 This function prepares a dataset for supervised learning by parsing, scaling, and splitting it into training and testing subsets.
 It includes configurable options for feature weighting and scaling approaches.

 #### Parameters:
-- `arrObj` (Array of Objects): Input data array containing all features and labels.
+- `arrObj` (Array of Objects): Input data array containing all X and Y.
 - `trainingSplit` (Number, optional): Defines the training dataset size (default `0.8`).
 - `weights` (Object, optional): Feature weights for scaling.
-- `yCallbackFunc` (Function): Custom function to parse labels for each object.
+- `yCallbackFunc` (Function): Custom function to parse Y for each object.
-- `xCallbackFunc` (Function): Custom function to parse features for each object.
+- `xCallbackFunc` (Function): Custom function to parse X for each object.
 - `forceScaling` (String, optional): Forces a specific scaling approach for each feature.

 #### Features:
-- **Label and Feature Parsing**: Custom parsing for labels and features based on user-defined functions.
+- **Y and X Parsing**: Custom parsing for Y and X based on user-defined functions.
-- **Configurable Scaling and Splitting**: Scales features and labels independently and splits data into training and testing sets.
+- **Configurable Scaling and Splitting**: Scales X and Y independently and splits data into training and testing sets.

 #### Scaling Approaches:
 - **Normalization**: Scales values to a range of `[0, 1]`.
 - **Standardization**: Scales values to have a mean of `0` and standard deviation of `1`.
 - **Automatic Selection (Default)**: If `forceScaling = null`, the function automatically selects between `'normalization'` and `'standardization'` for each feature.
-    - **Normalization** is chosen for features with lower variance (small difference between mean and standard deviation), scaling values to a `[0, 1]` range.
+    - **Normalization** is chosen for X with lower variance (small difference between mean and standard deviation), scaling values to a `[0, 1]` range.
     - **Standardization** is applied when higher variance is detected (large difference between mean and standard deviation), centering values with a mean of `0` and a standard deviation of `1`.

     This adaptive scaling approach ensures the most effective transformation is applied based on each feature's statistical properties.

 #### Returns:
 - `trainX`, `trainY`, `testX`, `testY`: Scaled feature and label arrays for training and testing sets.
-- `trainXConfig`, `trainYConfig`: Scaling configuration for features and labels.
+- `trainXConfig`, `trainYConfig`: Scaling configuration for X and Y.
 - `trainXKeyNames`, `trainLabelKeyNames`: Key names reflecting feature weights.

 ### 2. `parseProductionX`